Manuveer98/British-Airways-Reviews-Analysis/README.md

-# British-Airways-Reviews-Analysis
+# ✈️ British Airways Reviews Analysis – Tableau Dashboard

+## **Motivation**

-This Tableau dashboard presents an in-depth analysis of customer reviews for British Airways from March 2016 to October 2023.
-The dashboard provides an interactive interface for exploring customer satisfaction levels based on various criteria, including the airplane model, traveler type, seat type, and time period.
-Employers can use this project to evaluate my ability to derive insights from large datasets and present findings in a clear and actionable manner using Tableau.
+This project analyzes over 7 years of customer reviews for British Airways (March 2016 – October 2023) to evaluate patterns in customer satisfaction.
+The goal is to showcase my ability to extract actionable insights from complex datasets and present them in a structured, interactive format for business decision-making.

-Key Insights:
+---

+## **Insights**

+Key takeaways from the analysis:

-Overall Rating Trends: Over the years, the overall rating fluctuates, with noticeable dips in recent months.
-The highest satisfaction was observed in 2017.
+* **Overall Rating Trends**: Ratings fluctuate over the years, peaking in 2017, with a notable decline in recent months.
-Performance by Aircraft: Certain models like the Boeing 747 received the highest ratings, particularly in terms of seat comfort and overall experience.
+* **Aircraft Performance**: Aircraft like the Boeing 747 consistently receive high marks, especially in seat comfort and overall experience.
-Traveler Segmentation: Business travelers generally rate their experiences higher than leisure travelers, especially when flying in Business Class.
+* **Traveler Segments**: Business travelers rate their experiences more positively than leisure passengers, especially in Business Class.
-Geographical Trends: The majority of reviews came from passengers in North America, with notable differences in ratings between countries.
+* **Geographical Differences**: North America contributed the most reviews, with country-level differences in satisfaction levels.
-Service Metrics: Cabin staff service and seat comfort consistently rate higher than entertainment and food service, highlighting potential areas of improvement for the airline.
+* **Service Dimensions**: Cabin staff and seat comfort are consistently rated higher than entertainment and food services—suggesting key improvement areas.

-Features of the Dashboard:
-Time Slider: Filter the data by month and year to analyze trends over time.
+---

+## **Narrative**

+The dashboard guides users through a data-driven story of customer experiences on British Airways flights.
+From overall satisfaction to seat-specific comfort, each visual is designed to help stakeholders quickly uncover where the airline excels and where it can improve.
+The narrative combines historical trends, segment analysis, and aircraft-specific data to deliver a full picture of customer sentiment.

+---

+## **Design**

+The dashboard includes:

+* **Time Slider**: Explore trends by month and year.
-Traveler and Seat Filters: Narrow down results based on the type of traveler and seat class.
+* **Traveler & Seat Filters**: Drill down by traveler type and seat class.
-Geographical Map: Visualize overall ratings by country to see how satisfaction varies across regions.
-Aircraft Performance: Compare aircraft models in terms of their average ratings and the number of reviews.

-Technical Skills Demonstrated:
-Data Visualization: Created interactive and visually appealing charts, bar graphs, and maps to present key findings.
-Filtering and Segmentation: Implemented filters to allow for granular analysis based on multiple dimensions.
-Analytical Storytelling: Presented insights in a cohesive narrative that can be used for data-driven decision-making.

-Tools Used:
-Tableau Public: For building interactive dashboards and visualizations.
-Data Preparation: Cleaned and structured data to ensure consistency in analysis across multiple variables.

-Future Enhancements:
-Incorporate more granular metrics like ticket pricing and loyalty program membership to deepen the analysis.
+* **Geographical Map**: Visualize ratings by country.
+* **Aircraft Comparison**: View performance and review volume by aircraft model.

+Visuals are clean, interactive, and optimized for both exploration and executive-level summary.

+---

+**Scope & Tools**

+* **Tools Used**: Tableau Public
+* **Data Preparation**: Cleaned, structured, and normalized review data to support analysis across dimensions like time, traveler type, aircraft, and geography.
+* **Techniques**:

+  * Interactive filters and controls
+  * Bar charts, line charts, and maps
+  * Analytical storytelling through dashboard design

+---

+**Future Enhancements**

+* Integrate **ticket pricing** and **frequent flyer data** for deeper behavioral segmentation.
-Add sentiment analysis on text reviews for more context on why certain ratings were given.
+* Add **sentiment analysis** on text reviews for richer insight into passenger feedback.